Robert-TCode/Robert-TCode/README.md

 ### Hi there 👋

-I am Robert, a **_Senior iOS Engineer_** / Freelancer with **_more than 5 years of experience_** in the industry.
+I am Robert, a **_Senior iOS Engineer_** / Freelancer with **_more than 6 years of experience_** in the industry.
-Always eager for new challenges where I can contribute with my skills and knowledge while improving my professional abilities.
+The areas where I can bring the most value are system architecture, user-focused development, and testability for high-quality native apps.

 🚀 Agile environments are natural to me and I love having effective systems set up in place and a **good architecture** to build safe and fast on top of it.